Monolysocardiolipin acyltransferase: Function

 MLCL AT-1 catalyzes the transfer of the fatty acid chain attached to a coenzyme A molecule to an available hydroxyl group on MLCL, producing cardiolipin.
 This lipid remodeling is separate from the cardiolipin synthesis pathway, and is essential to maintain its unique unsaturated fatty acyl composition.
 MLCL AT-1 typically utilizes linoleoyl coenzyme A, preferred to oleoyl coenzyme A, which is preferred to palmitoyl coenzyme A.

 Activity during apoptosis

 MLCL AT-1 activity increases in cells cardiac myoblast cells exposed to 2-deoxyglucose-induced apoptosis.
 MLCL AT-1 activity also increases in a rat model of spontaneously hypertensive heart failure.
 Since cardiolipin content is significantly diminished in the inner mitochondrial membrane during apoptosis, the increase of lipid remodeling by MLCL AT-1 may be an effort of the cell to maintain normal cardiolipin levels.

 Similarity to mitochondrial trifunctional protein

 MLCL AT-1 is completely identical to the 59-kDa C-terminal end of mitochondrial trifunctional protein HADHA, suggesting the possibility that the two proteins may be the product of alternative splicing of the same gene.
 MLCL AT-1 is likely a splice variant of the alpha subunit of MTP.

 Hormone interaction

-Treatment with thyroxine, a thyroid hormone, can produce an almost two-fold increase in MLCL AT-1 activity.
+Treatment with thyroxine, a thyroid hormone, can produce an almost two-fold increase in MLCL AT-1 activity in rats.